cfernandesFEUP/Gear-Calculation/README.md

     'GearCP.py' allows to select:

-        - Gear geometry (C14, C40, H501, H701, H951) which is saved into file "gears.py" - additional geometries can be added
+        - Gear geometry (C14, C40, H501, H701, H951) which is stored into the file "gears.py" - additional geometries can be added

         - Gear material: